My Bromance

+Plot

 Golf (played by Teerapat Lohanan) whom is referred by his friends as aggressive, hot-tempered, a playboy and foul-mouth 18-year-old high school student.
 He comes from a broken family, often living in the semi-detached home alone, often depriving the love and attention from his father, but the latter showered him with money.

 One day, Golf was thrown in a ruthless world of family politics when Golf's father brought a woman (Thara) and Bank (played by Pongsatorn Sripinta) home, confused as it is, Golf slowly learns that, that Thara would be his new step-mother, and also had to learn that he has a step-brother who is just 4 months his junior.
 Golf, who has never been an older brother and doesn't wish to have a younger brother was forced to accept the sudden change with new additions in the family.
 Golf began to ostracized Bank when he tries to make contact with the new older brother.

 Soon after, initially belonging to another class, Bank asked the school principal to transfer him to Golf's class to be close to him, Golf's chanced the opportunity on Bank by bullying him. as he hates to see him, taking any opportunity that comes his way, resulting dampening the relationship with his friends (especially Jieb).
 And the concerned group of classmates of theirs stepped in, making Golf's in realizing what he did to Bank was wrong, When the jealous Golf discovers that Bank who is willing to do anything and everything for his older brother.
 Bank's actions slowly earn and won the respect of Golf, and slowly accepts him as brother.
 However, love starts to dazzle and blossom in the two unknown brothers.

 Things gets sticky when Thom (played by Withawat Thaokhamlue) a popular school singer tries his ways to woo Bank, by sending him lunchbox, flowers and snacks.
 Also, he went as far as to buying Bank's contact number from Bank's classmate and friend (Tar), knowing his family is poor.
 Affected by what Golf's saw in his own eyes, that Bank communicated with Thom, he turned jealous, and started a heated argument with Bank, and end up forcing Bank to confess his true feelings for his older brother.
 Golf later confessed his true feelings too and in return, gave Bank a couple ring which Bank wanted to buy earlier on.